cesanta/mongoose/docs/README.md

 Return value: offset to the next chunk, or 0 if there are no more chunks.

-See [examples/form-upload](../examples/form-upload) for full usage example.
+See [File upload tutorial](../tutorials/file-upload) for full usage example.

 <img src="images/mg_http_next_multipart.png">